khaiwyon/materials/week_2/day_1/BONUS_a_little_fun_with_coffeescript.md

 - We're going to learn a little CoffeeScript, CoffeeScript is a variant of Javascript.
 Simply put, coffeescript compiles into Javascript when run.

-- Create a new file called `image_previewer.coffee` and add the following code
+- Create a new file called `image_previewer.coffee` into your `assets/javascripts` folder and add the following code

 ```
   imagePreviewFunctions = () ->